driusan/lmt/Implementation.md

 }
 ```

-We'll need to import the `bufio` package which we just used too:
+We'll need to import the `bufio` package which we just used too, by
+appending it to `"main.go imports"`:

 ```go "main.go imports" +=
 "bufio"